influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.15/introduction/installation.md

 ### Start the agent

-Once configured, to begin sending metrics with Telegraf, run the following commands in PowerShell:
+Once configured, run the following commands in PowerShell to begin sending metrics with Telegraf:

 ```
-> cd C:\Program Files\InfluxData\Telegraf       # or wherever you extracted the ZIP
+> cd C:\Program Files\InfluxData\Telegraf        # path to extracted Telegraf directory
 > .\telegraf.exe -config <path_to_telegraf.conf>
 ```